comsysto/spring-cloud-netflix-lab-q4-2015/doc/documentation.md

 ```

-In order to be able to distinguish primary and fallback calls from the end users point of view, every served report includes a timestamp reflecting the time delta between the creation and serving of time the report.
+In order to be able to distinguish primary and fallback calls from the end users point of view, we decided to include a timestamp in every served report to indicate the delta between the creation and serving time of a report.
-As soon as the reporting-service delegates incoming requests to the fallback method, the age of the served report starts to increase visibly.
+Thus, as soon as the reporting-service delegates incoming requests to the fallback method, the age of the served report starts to increase visibly.

 ## Testing